-President & CEO
+President & CEO, Georgia Chamber

 As President and CEO of the Georgia Chamber, Chris Clark keeps the organization focused on its number one priority – ensuring the competitiveness of the businesses and people of our state.
 Working hand-in-hand with the Chamber’s volunteer leaders, who represent companies of all sizes and industry from throughout the state, Chris has made the organization an even stronger advocate for Georgia both at the State Capitol and in Washington, DC, expanded investor services, and strengthened partnerships with local chambers of commerce and other key stakeholders.

 A Georgia native, Chris received his bachelor’s degree from Georgia Southern University and his master’s degree in public administration from Georgia College and State University.
 Prior to joining the Chamber, he served as Commissioner of the Georgia Department of Natural Resources and as Deputy Commissioner for the Department of Economic Development.